BlondeauJulien/Marmibon-recipe/README.md

 [X] dont show the write comment section if user had reviewed before.

-[X] change the alert for empty input on send comment for a element inside the component
+[X] change the alert for empty input on send comment for an element inside the component

 [X] prevent user to save a recipe he created